 Some families have regular, structured group meetings.
 These are the times where everyone can discuss problems or shared plans, like an upcoming family vacation or grandparents coming for holidays.

 Find the right style for your family.
-You can do the same in a more casual manner.
-Eating together is a great opportunity for an informal chat, and you can make sure that everyone gets a chance to talk about their day.
+You can do the same more casually.
+Eating together is an excellent opportunity for an informal chat, and you can make sure that everyone gets a chance to talk about their day.

 This interaction might encourage your kids to talk about their problems.
 Ask questions and listen.
 As you learn more about each other’s daily lives, you may discover new ways you can support each other.